bit101/bitface/README.md

 Make sure you run the simulator before building.
 The make file will run the newly built app in the simulator.

-Fonts and other drawables are also defined in the `resources` files.
+Fonts and other drawables are also defined in the `resources` files (`fonts.xml` and `drawables.xml`) .
 If you change anything, update those.

 To make this run on other watch types, update the `manifest.xml` file.
 And change the target device in the make file too.

+Build resources (FontBM, the ttf font file and developer key) are stored in `build_res`.